 - The Plan is terminated - You elect to terminate coverage because of a change in status - You elect to terminate coverage during the annual enrollment period effective January 1 of the next year.
-In this case, coverage will end on the December 31 of the current year - You fail to pay the required contribution for coverage, if any.
-Coverage will end on the last day of the month for which you have paid the premium - Your dependents are no longer eligible (for example, you divorce or your child reaches the limiting age or marries).
+In this case, coverage will end on December 31 of the current year - You fail to pay the required contribution for coverage.
+Coverage will end on the last day of the month for which you have paid the premium and you may not be reinstated

+- Your dependents are no longer eligible (for example, you divorce or your child reaches the limiting age or marries).
 Coverage will terminate on the date the dependent becomes ineligible for benefits.
-However, if your dependent child who is covered under the Plan due to full-time student status ceases to be a student due to a medically necessary leave of absence, coverage for your child may continue for up to one year following the commencement of the leave or, if earlier, the date coverage would otherwise terminate under the terms of the Plan - If you should die, your surviving spouse and his or her eligible dependents may continue to be covered under the plan dependent on premium payment.
+However, if your dependent child who is covered under the Plan due to full-time student status ceases to be a student due to a medically necessary leave of absence, coverage for your child may continue for up to one year following the commencement of the leave or, if earlier, the date coverage would otherwise terminate under the terms of the Plan - If you are an eligible retiree and you should die, your surviving spouse and his or her eligible dependents may continue to be covered under the plan dependent on premium payment.
 If your spouse dies or remarries, he or she is no longer eligible to be covered.
 If there is no surviving spouse eligible for benefits, coverage for your dependent children will end.